fhansmann/coding-basics/README.md

 ## Purpose

-This repository is a collection of completed basic code challenges relating to the "Python Bible" course on Udemy.
+This repository is a collection of basic code challenges relating to the "Python Bible" course on Udemy.

 ## Table of Contents